Workshops

 Theme 1: Science of Earth's Energy Imbalance

-- The impact of heat uptake and SST patterns on EEI variations
+- The impact of heat distribution and SST patterns on EEI variations

 - Total budget constraints on Earth’s Climate Sensitivity

-Theme 2: Advances in global and regional estimation of ocean heat content
+Theme 2: Advances in estimating Ocean Heat Content and Earth’s heat inventory

 - Hybrid and machine learning methods